 - Get a lively experience of Tibetan culture and tradition, residing at such a high altitude of over 4000 meters, at Meta, Koto, Nar, and Phu

-- Befriend several mountains such as Dhaulagiri, Annapurna, Manaslu, Nilgiri, and not to forget Tilicho Peak
+- Befriend several mountains such as Dhaulagiri, Annapurna, Manaslu, Nilgiri, and Tilicho Peak

 - Reach the Himlung Himal Base Camp- 4900 m, unraveling the alpine glaciers